vingrosso/key_recovery_classic_McEliece/README.md

-### Description
+## Description

-This attack script comes with the article entitled "Single-Trace Key-Recovery Template Attack on Classic McEliece Decapsulation"
+This repository comes with the article entitled "Single-Trace Key-Recovery Template Attack on Classic McEliece Decapsulation"

-### Installation
+## Installation

 The following Python packages are required: